 3.IC.
 Use public domain or creative commons media, and refrain from copying or using material created by others without permission.
 SLE.1 Ethical complications arise from the opportunities provided by computing.
-The ease of sending and receiving copies of media on the Internet, such as video, photos, and music, creates the opportunity for unauthorized use, such as online piracy and disregard of copyrights.
-Students should consider the licenses on computational artifacts that they wish to use.
+The ease of sending and receiving copies of media, such as video, photos, and music, on the Internet, such as video, photos, and music, creates the opportunity for unauthorized use, such as online piracy and disregard of copyrights.
+Students should consider the licenses on for the computational artifacts that they wish to use.
 For example, the license on a downloaded image or audio file may have restrictions that prohibit modification, require attribution, or prohibit use entirely.
 Practice(s): Communicating About Computing: 7.3